IBM/cics-ia-vs-code-extension/README.md

 - **Visualization**.
 Then, select from below options to display the command flow diagram for the selected transaction in the [Command Flow Diagram view](#command-flow-diagram-view) "The Command Flow Diagram view shows a timeline of the commands that the Command Flow Collector has collected.
 Commands are grouped by program, then displayed in rows or columns that represent the different platforms and applications, regions, or Task Control B".
   - **Application Switches**.
 Display the programs in rows or columns that represent the program and applications, with arrows to show the switches.
   - **Region Switches**.
 Display the programs in rows or columns that represent the regions, with arrows to show the switches.
+  - **TCB Switches**.
+Display the programs in rows or columns that represent the TCBs, with arrows to show the switches.
 ## Reports
 You can expand **Reports node** under CICS IA profile tree Hierarchy for the following functions: